LedgerHQ/app-openpgp/doc/developer/gpgcard3.0-addon.rst

 Other minor add-on
 ------------------

-GnuPG use both fingerprints and serial number to identfy key on card.
+GnuPG use both fingerprints and serial number to identify key on card.
-So, the put data command is able to modify the AID file with '4F' tag.
+So, the `put_data` command is able to modify the AID file with '4F' tag.
 In that case the data field shall be four bytes length and shall contain the new serial number.
 '4F' is protected by PW3 (admin) PIN.